mdancho84/mdancho84.github.io/_posts/2021-04-20-datapasta-webscrape.md

 <h1>In Summary</h1>

 <p>You just quickly scraped HTML tables using the copy-and-paster Rstudio Add-In known as <strong> datapasta </strong>.
 This is an amazing productivity boost!!
-This article is part of a R-Tips Weekly, a <a href="https://mailchi.mp/business-science/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.
+This article is part of R-Tips Weekly, a <a href="https://mailchi.mp/business-science/r-tips-newsletter">weekly video tutorial</a> that shows you step-by-step how to do common R coding tasks.
 Join today.</p>

 <!-- This is markdown code.
 It wont look formatted in your browser,
     but will be fine when published. to the website -->